isomerpages/moe-westspringsec/_character-excellence/Co Curricular Activities/Girl Guides.md

 **Individual Achievements**

-* Tan Yi Ling (Sec 3C/2022) was awarded the Baden Powell Award 2022, the highest award given out by the Chief Commissioner to a Girl Guide.
+* Tan Yi Ling was awarded the Baden Powell Award 2022, the highest award given out by the Chief Commissioner to a Girl Guide.

 Click [here](https://youtu.be/dxufXYYR6Ac) to find out more about the CCA.